Magister militum: Continuation and evolution in the Byzantine Empire

-During the reign of Emperor Justinian I, with increasing military threats and the expansion of the Eastern Empire, three new posts were created: the magister militum per Armeniam in the Armenian and Caucasian provinces, formerly part of the jurisdiction of the magister militum per Orientem, the magister militum per Africam in the reconquered African provinces (534), with a subordinate magister peditum, and the magister militum Spaniae (c.
+During the reign of Emperor Justinian I (527–565), with increasing military threats and the expansion of the Byzantine Empire, the posts of the eastern generals were overhauled: the magister militum per Armeniam in the Armenian and Caucasian provinces, formerly part of the jurisdiction of the magister militum per Orientem, the magister militum per Africam in the reconquered African provinces (534), with a subordinate magister peditum, and the magister militum Spaniae (c.
 562).

 In the course of the 6th century, internal and external crises in the provinces often necessitated the temporary union of the supreme regional civil authority with the office of the magister militum.
 In the establishment of the exarchates of Ravenna and Carthage in 584, this practice found its first permanent expression.
+In various provinces of the Exarchate of Ravena, from Venetia to Naples, magistri militum were appointed both as local military commanders and provincial governors.
+For example, such was Mauricius, who was magister militum of Byzantine Venetia in 639.

-Indeed, after the loss of the eastern provinces to the Muslim conquest in the 640s, the surviving field armies and their commanders formed the first themata.
+After the loss of the eastern provinces to the Muslim conquest in the 640s, the surviving field armies and their commanders formed the first themata.